TV-Rename/Website/_manual/options/preferences-automatic-export.md

 Ticking the "XML" box in the "Finding and Organising" section of the panel will create an XML file in the path specified containing the found file data.

+The "Recent Playlist" section of the tab tells TV&nbsp;Rename to export a playlist of all the episodes found in the "Aired in last X days" section on the _**When to watch**_ tab in the specified format to the specified file and location.

 _Default:_ _**All un-ticked**_